Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 Seek Support

 Surround yourself with positive, understanding individuals.
-Confide in a trusted friend, mentor, or therapist.
-Their validation and guidance can empower you to navigate difficult interactions with a dominant personality.
+Confide in a trusted friend, mentor, or therapist — talking through repeated patterns with someone outside the dynamic helps you separate your own reactions from the other person's behaviour.
+Validation and guidance can empower you to navigate difficult interactions with a dominant personality, and a clinical psychologist can help if the dominance crosses into anxiety in relationships or persistent self-doubt.

 Open Communication